kubernetes/enhancements/keps/sig-network/6313-network-isolated-pods/README.md

 `defaultNetwork: Pod` and `defaultNetwork: Host` do not change any behavior.
-`Pod` is what pods do today: the pod gets its own network namespace and is connected to the default network. `Host` is the same as `hostNetwork: true`.
+`Pod` is what pods do today: the pod gets its own network namespace and is connected to the default pod network. `Host` is the same as `hostNetwork: true`.

 ### User Stories